How to Convert Date to Text in Excel?

-Now, let us elaborate each part.
+Now, let us elaborate on each part.

-Part 1: LEFT (B2, 4) this means, in cell B2 take the first 4 characters. i.e. 2017
+Part 1: LEFT (B2, 4) this means, in cell B2, take the first four characters. i.e., 2017

-Part 2: MID (B2, 5, 2) this means, in cell B2 starting from 5th character select 2 characters. i.e. 08.
+Part 2: MID (B2, 5, 2) this means, in cell B2, starting from 5th character, select two characters. i.e., 08.

-Part 3: RIGHT (B2, 2) this means, in cell B2 from right side select 2 characters. i.e. 15
+Part 3: RIGHT (B2, 2) this means, in cell B2 from the right side, select two characters. i.e., 15

-Now, Date function will combine all these and give you the value as below.
+Now, the Date function will combine all these and give you the value as below.
 Drag & drop the formula for remaining cells.